 This scenario creates a tangled conflictual web where the more each family member pulls away to escape the pain, or digs in deeper out of reactivity, the tighter the knots become and the harder they are to untie.

 Often the tangles are so thick that it feels like the only option is to cut each other off.
-With kids, this can look like not listening to you or sharing what’s going on for them, hiding out in their room or on their devices, and sneaking around when what you most want is an intimate and trust-filled relationship.
+With kids, this can look like not listening to you, not sharing what’s going on for them, hiding out in their room or on their devices, and sneaking around when what you most want is an intimate and trust-filled relationship.

 When you’re inside the web, it’s almost impossible to untangle yourself.
 An outside set of eyes, hands, and heart are what is needed.